fix8mt/fix8pro_example/README.md

 Simple example client/server that can be used as a starting point for development using the Fix8Pro C++ Framework.

 ## Before you start
-You will need the following
+You will need the following to build this example:
+1. A supported C++ compiler and build environment
 1. A Fix8Pro license from Fix8MT (this could be an evaluation license)
-2. An installed Fix8Pro binary package
+1. An installed Fix8Pro binary package
-3. A supported C++ compiler and biuld environment

 ## To build
 ```bash